Project info

 Dependent variable

 Behaviours that provide 1) potential rewards and costs, 2) variability in the probability of the outcomes, and 3) uncertainty about the outcomes.
 Unlike negative risks, positive risks are not harmful to well-being, safety, or health and are widely socially accepted.
-This variable will be measured before and three weeks after the presentation with 9 items on a 5-point Likert scale such as “If you are nervous or under pressure, how often do you dare to speak up with your thoughts, feelings and ideas?” or “ How often do you openly and honestly communicate with others?”.
-Additionally, we will ask them the open question: “What would you like to do differently from now on?
-Could you describe a situation in which you would behave differently?”;
+This variable was measured before and three weeks after the presentation with 9 items on a 5-point Likert scale such as “If you are nervous or under pressure, how often do you dare to speak up with your thoughts, feelings and ideas?” or “ How often do you openly and honestly communicate with others?”.
+Additionally, we asked them the open question: “What would you like to do differently from now on?
+Could you describe a situation in which you would behave differently?”

 Dependent variable